refi64/nsbox/web/faq.md

 ## Why am I getting errors that say `failed to lock container directory`?

-Your container is currently running, so the config / delete commands cannot lock the directory.
-Try killing it first.
+Your container is currently running, so the commands cannot lock the directory.
+Try killing the container first.

 ## Why am I getting errors about the shadow database / entries?